aafre/resume-builder/README.md

 ## 🎯 Project Goal

-This tool is built to simplify the process of creating and updating resumes or .
+This tool is built to simplify the process of creating and updating resumes.
 The idea is for the users to be able to **Focus on your content, not the formatting.**

 **Key Benefits:**